aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 1. Specify the rectangular region and pass it to the Form object’s GetFieldsInRect method.
 A Fields collection is returned.
 1. Use this to manipulate the fields.

-The following code snippet shows how to get form fields in a specific rectangular region of a PDF file.
+The following C# code snippet shows how to get form fields in a specific rectangular region of a PDF file.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET